prithvirajmagar/MCP_A2A_Agents/file1/readme.md

-The article essentially compares two fundamental architectural approaches for building systems with multiple AI agents:
-MCP (Multi-Agent Control Plane / Master Control Program) A2A (Agent-to-Agent Communication)
+The article essentially compares two fundamental architectural approaches for building systems with multiple AI agents:/n MCP (Multi-Agent Control Plane / Master Control Program) A2A (Agent-to-Agent Communication)
 Here's a breakdown of each and their comparison: